-IIT Bombay and Washington University in St. Louis launches 8th batch of EMBA | www.lokmattimes.com
+IIT Bombay and Washington University in St. Louis launches 8th Batch of EMBA | www.lokmattimes.com

 The EMBA is aimed at providing professionals and entrepreneurs with in-depth functional and broad industrial domain knowledge, enriching their integrated perspective, and upgrading and enhancing their leadership skills.
 It reinforces expertise and fills the knowledge gaps.
 It covers important modules like Strategic management and Innovation, Start-up Consulting, Data analytics, corporate finance, Leadership, Growth, valuation and sustainability, Managing power & influence, Global Supply chain, Operations management etc. and helps candidates develop personally and professionally to fast-track their careers & entrepreneurial journey.

-The 18-month course will be conducted primarily in Mumbai over 17 months with two weeks of residency in Washington D.C. and St. Louis.
-The course is conducted in a state-of-the-art classroom within the IIT Bombay campus.
+The 18-month course will be conducted primarily in Mumbai over 17 months with two weeks residency in Washington D.C. and St. Louis.
+The course is conducted in a state of the art classroom within the IIT Bombay’s campus.

-The profile of participants in Batch 8 varies from senior-level managers, entrepreneurs, MD's, CEOs and bureaucrats.
-The participant joined from organisations like Google, BOSCH, Govt of India (IRS), ITC, IBM, TESCO, Accenture, Disney Hotstar etc. The average work experience of the class is 18 years with 25 per cent women participants.
+The profile of participants in Batch 8 varies from senior level managers, entrepreneurs, MD’s, CEOs and bureaucrats.
+The participant joined from organisations like Google, BOSCH, Govt of India (IRS), ITC, IBM, TESCO, Accenture, Disney Hotstar etc. The average work experience of the class is 18 years with 25% women participants.

 Read More about the program: http://iitb-wustl.org/executive-mba